Tiggy Legge-Bourke: Career

 After leaving school, Legge-Bourke took a nursery teacher training course at the St Nicholas Montessori Centre in London.
 She then taught for a year in Balham before leaving to set up her own nursery school in Battersea, called Mrs Tiggywinkle's.

 In 1993, shortly after Charles, Prince of Wales, and his wife, Diana, Princess of Wales had separated, Charles hired Legge-Bourke as nanny to their two sons.
 As the royal nanny, she soon began to make headlines.
 Early controversy came when she said scornfully of the Princess of Wales's attitude towards her sons: "I give them what they need at this stage, fresh air, a rifle and a horse.
 She gives them a tennis racket and a bucket of popcorn at the movies".
 It was also considered to be a gaffe when Legge-Bourke referred to William and Harry as "my babies".

 She often went with the princes on holidays.
 A heavy smoker, she was said to be able to smoke even while skiing, and was criticized by Diana for smoking near her sons.
 In 1996, at the age of thirteen, Prince William, avoiding a difficult choice, asked both of his parents not to attend Eton's Fourth of June celebrations, the high point of the school's year.
 However, they were both reported to be taken aback when he invited Legge-Bourke to attend in their place.

 Early in 1997, she resigned, but she returned to the royal household only a few months later.
 On 18 July 1997, while out of Charles's service, she attended the fiftieth-birthday party he threw for Camilla Parker Bowles in Gloucestershire.

 She helped to comfort the princes after their mother's death in a road accident in Paris on 31 August 1997.

-There was anger in 1998 when Legge-Bourke allowed the young princes to abseil down the fifty-metre dam of Grwyne Fawr Reservoir in Wales without safety lines or helmets.
+There was anger in 1998 when Legge-Bourke allowed the young princes to abseil down the fifty-metre (200 foot) dam of Grwyne Fawr Reservoir in Wales without safety lines or helmets.
 Staff at St James's Palace mounted an inquiry, and Legge-Bourke was reported to have been saved only by the princes' adoration of her.
 The press predicted time and again that Legge-Bourke was about to be sacked, but this never happened.

 She finally retired from the Prince of Wales's service when she married in October 1999.